awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 Permissions only apply to a single version of a layer\.
 Repeat the procedure each time you create a new layer version\.

-For more examples, see [Granting Layer Access to Other Accounts](access-control-resource-based.md#permissions-resource-xaccountlayer)\.
+For more examples, see [Granting layer access to other accounts](access-control-resource-based.md#permissions-resource-xaccountlayer)\.